A Midsummer Night's Sex Comedy

 A Midsummer Night's Sex Comedy is a 1982 American sex comedy film written and directed by Woody Allen, starring Allen and Mia Farrow.

 The plot is loosely based on Swedish filmmaker Ingmar Bergman's 1955 comedy film Smiles of a Summer Night.
 It was the first of thirteen films that Allen would make starring Farrow.
-Her role was originally written for Diane Keaton, another Allen collaborator, but Keaton was preoccupied promoting Reds and preparing production on Shoot the Moon.
+Her role of Ariel Weymouth was originally written for Diane Keaton, another Allen collaborator, but Keaton was preoccupied promoting Reds and preparing production on Shoot the Moon.
 Julie Hagerty, Mary Steenburgen, Tony Roberts and Jose Ferrer co-star.
-It also marks the first appearance of Allen as an ensemble performer in his own film, as previously he had either been the lead character or did not appear at all.
+It also marks the first appearance of Allen as an ensemble performer in his own film.
+Previously, he had either been the lead character or did not appear at all.

 A Midsummer Night's Sex Comedy received positive reviews and was a minor commercial success.
-However, it was nominated for one Razzie Award for Worst Actress, for Farrow – the only time an Allen film has been nominated for a Razzie.
+However, it was nominated for one Golden Raspberry Award for Worst Actress, for Farrow at the 3rd Golden Raspberry Awards – the only time an Allen film has been nominated for a Razzie.

 Plot

 It is 1906 in upstate New York.
-Distinguished philosopher Leopold and his much younger fiancée, Ariel, are going to spend a weekend in the country with Leopold's cousin Adrian, and her crackpot inventor husband Andrew.
-Also on the guest list is womanizing doctor, Maxwell, and his latest girlfriend, a free-thinking nurse, Dulcy.
+Distinguished philosopher Leopold Sturges and his much younger fiancée, Ariel Weymouth, are going to spend a weekend in the country with Leopold's cousin Adrian, and her crackpot inventor husband Andrew.
+Also on the guest list is womanizing doctor Maxwell Jordan and his latest girlfriend, free-thinking nurse Dulcy Ford.
 Over the course of the weekend, old romances reignite, new romances develop, and everyone ends up sneaking off behind everyone else's backs.

 Cast

 Background

-Allen explained the inspiration for the film:
+Woody Allen explained the inspiration for the film: